 - Not receive any experimental treatment without your specific consent and full understanding of potential benefits and risks.

 - Confidentiality with regard to personal health information as well as social and/or financial circumstances, according to the Care Dimensions Notice of Privacy Practices.

 - Voice grievances regarding patient care, treatments, advance directive implementation, and/or respect for person or privacy without being subjected to discrimination or reprisal, and have any such grievance investigated by Care Dimensions, and receive a response from Care Dimensions regarding the investigation and resolution of the grievance.
-To voice a grievance, call the Care Dimensions Director of Organizational Integrity at 888-283-1722.
+To voice a grievance, call the Care Dimensions Vice President of Quality and Compliance at 888-283-1722.
 If you do not receive satisfactory resolution of your grievance you may call the Division of Health Care Quality at 617-753-8150 or Community Health Accreditation Program (CHAP) at 800-656-9656 (24 hours/day).

 - Be informed of the extent to which payment may be expected from your insurance, third party payers or public benefit programs; to be informed of any charges not covered by your insurance or for which you may be liable; and to receive this information, orally and in writing, within 14 days of the date Care Dimensions becomes aware of any changes in insurance coverage or charges.

 - Be informed of Care Dimensions’ ownership status and its affiliation with any entities to which the patient is referred.

 - Revoke the election of hospice services at any time; request transfer or discharge from hospice and/or Care Dimensions services; be notified in advance of care options, transfers and when and why care will be discontinued; participate in the selection of alternative options for care or referral to other agencies; and receive education, instructions and requirements for continuing care following transfer/discharge.

 - Receive information about Care Dimensions’ liability insurance upon request.